 So what’S PUTTING YOU OFF?

-It’s true, the legislative and compliance aspects of Lettings are very daunting to anyone who hasn’t gone through their ARLA Propertymark exams.
+It’s true, the legislative and compliance aspects of Lettings are very daunting to anyone who hasn’t gone through their ARLA Propertymark exams and application for membership.
 It’s reported that there are well over 100 requirements placed on Lettings agents and the list will continue to get longer and longer.

 However, it is possible to open Lettings in a Sales-only agency without the intrinsic dread and fear that puts your typical Sales agent right off!